Septic System Installation and Design

 Georgia Septic Permitting Requirements

-All new septic installations in Georgia require permits from the county health department.
-The permit process includes submitting system design plans, soil evaluation reports, site survey showing setbacks from property lines and water sources, and payment of permit fees.
-Once approved, installation must follow the approved plans exactly.
-Multiple inspections occur during constructionβbefore covering the tank, during drain field installation, and a final inspection before system activation.
-We handle all permitting steps and inspection coordination as part of our installation service.
+All new installations in Georgia require permits from the county health department.
+The process includes submitting system design plans, soil evaluation reports, site survey showing setbacks from property lines and water sources, and payment of permit fees.
+Multiple inspections occur during construction — before covering the tank, during drain field installation, and a final inspection before system activation.
+We handle all permitting steps and inspection coordination.